Brought to you by Hudson Crossing Park, in partnership with the Champlain Canalway Trail

 Fort Hardy Park, the General Philip Schuyler House, and the sword surrender

 site, before arriving at the National Park for an interpretive talk and lunch.

 Option 1: Bike back to the starting point (a total of about 32 miles

 round-trip) with possible additional stops

-2. - proceeding through the park to Lock 4 near Stillwater and enjoying
+Option 2: Proceed through the park to Lock 4 near Stillwater and enjoy

 a relaxing scenic 2.5-hour ride on the canal with Mohawk Maiden

 Register now by TAPPING HERE.